 How to Make Chocolate Covered Raspberries

-- Wash the raspberries and gently pat them dry with a paper towel, being careful to not damage or break them.
+- Wash the raspberries and gently pat them dry with paper towels, being careful to not damage or break them.

 - Use a toothpick to poke the bottom of the raspberry (the closed small end) and dip the raspberry in the melted white chocolate.
 Do your best to fill the whole of the raspberry with chocolate.

 - Place the dipped chocolate on the prepared baking sheet on its side and repeat with all fo the raspberries.
 When they're done, place the baking sheet in the freezer.

 - While they're chilling, melt the dark chocolate the same way you did with the white chocolate.
 When the raspberries and white chocolate are frozen and set, repeat the process with the dark chocolate and place back in the freezer.
 Freeze until set and serve frozen.

 - Use a toothpick to dip the raspberries in the chocolate because the raspberries are so small and the chocolate can easily cover your fingers.